harshrpatel/CiscoVPNSetup/README.md

 1. Create a new generic password entry in Keychain Access called "cisco_vpn" (the name in Keychain access must match that in line 39 below) with your password for the Cisco AnyConnect VPN server.
 So this entry should have Name: cisco_vpn, and Account: cisco_vpn
+2. Change the username in line no #38 from "hapatel2" to <YOUR CEC ID>
-2. Save the script as an Application if you want to use it permanently with some name and set it up on Dock to keep it handy.
+3. Save the script as an Application if you want to use it permanently with some name and set it up on Dock to keep it handy.
-3. Open Security & Privacy System Preferences, go to Privacy, Accessibility and enable the above .app so it can access Accessibility
+4. Open Security & Privacy System Preferences, go to Privacy, Accessibility and enable the above .app so it can access Accessibility
-4. Run the script to connect VPN automatically without clicking/typing anything.
+5. Run the script to connect VPN automatically without clicking/typing anything.
-5. Run script again to close connection
+6. Run script again to close connection